deepanprabhu/deepanprabhu.github.io/index.md

 1. Name - Choose a function name, that conveys the functionality.
 Example, **areaOfSquare**
 2. Parameter names - Choose parameter names, that convey the value they hold.
 Example, function areaOfSquare(length, breadth) {}
 3. **Parameter Order** - If a function has 4 parameters, you can order them in 24 ways :).
-So how can we order them ?
+So what is the best way to order them when specifying a function ?
-   1. Order the parameters in the order in which they are to be utilized to arrive at the final result.
+   1. Order the parameters in the order in which they are to be utilized/used to arrive at the final result.
    2. In the doubleXAndAddYAndAppendZ, we are having the order of parameters as x, y and followed by z.
 We could have had y,x,z    too.
    3. But We double *x* first, use that value to add *y* and then append *z* to it.
 Hence from the functionality and how it is derived at, we arrive at the parameter order, as x,y, followed by z.